sph-huynh/sophee/content/case-studies/43447/HCD-process-to-build-a-strategy-to-tackle-operational-efficiency-at-a-nonprofit.md

 * Informational and decision making flow
 * Leveraging resources

+This case study uses a Design Thinking approach to building a strategy around improving internal proceses at a nonprofit.

 #### Constraints
 The project was run between December and February, meaning I had to work around being unable to access a number of team members during the Christmas and New Year break.